Reasoning in machine vision by learning fast and slow thinking: Introduction

-Human cognition excels at new tasks with minimal prior experience through reasoning, by dedicating cognitive resources, such as extended thinking time, to planning and strategising \cite{kahneman2003maps, evans1984heuristic, kahneman20122}.
+Rethinking machine cognition - beyond data-driven learning: Human cognition excels at new tasks with minimal prior experience through reasoning, by dedicating cognitive resources, such as extended thinking time, to planning and strategising \cite{kahneman2003maps, evans1984heuristic, kahneman20122}.
 This is enabled by dual-process human cognition \cite{kahneman2003maps}: System I enables fast, intuitive decisions based on prior experience, while System II facilitates slow, deliberate reasoning, especially in unfamiliar scenarios.
-Current deep learning systems lack the capacity to perform reasoning or System II thinking \cite{anthony2017thinking, evans2003two}, relying heavily on extensive human-labelled data or repeated task exposure to perform well in familiar scenarios \cite{litjens2017survey}.
+In the context of machines, reasoning or System II thinking is analogous to the ability to consume computational resources, such as inference-time compute, to improve performance, as opposed to using data for improvement, as noted in recent literature \cite{anthony2017thinking, deepseek_r1, wei2022chain}.
+Conventional deep learning systems lack this capacity to perform reasoning or System II thinking \cite{anthony2017thinking, evans2003two}, relying heavily on extensive human-labelled data or repeated task exposure to perform well in familiar scenarios \cite{litjens2017survey}.
 While such data-driven experience yields strong performance within the scope of training data, these systems falter when labelled data is insufficient to represent new tasks \cite{litjens2017survey, bhattacharya2022review, koh2022artificial}.
-Here, we propose a novel algorithm which enables System II thinking and equips machines with the ability to improve performance with increasing thinking time (inference-time computation), rather than resorting to additional labelled data.
+Here, we propose an algorithm which enables System II thinking and equips machines with the ability to improve performance with increasing thinking time (inference-time computation), rather than resorting to additional labelled data.